-- A statement that there are no perceived risks associated with participation with this research project.
+- A statement that there are no percieved risks associated with participation with this research project.

-- A statement advising the research subject if there are any anticipated benefits to the subject.
+- A statement advising research subject if there are any anticipated benefits to the subject.

-- A statement describing the extent, if any, to which confidentiality of record(s) will be maintained.
+- A statement desribing the extent, if any, to which confidentiality of record(s) will be maintained.

-- A statement the subject has been advised that participation is voluntary and he/she may discontinue participation at any time without penalty.
+- A statement that the subject has been advised that participation is voluntary and he/she may discontinue participation at any time without penalty/

-- A statement confirming the research subject is 18 years old or older.
+- A statement confirming that the research subject is 18 years old or older.

 - A statement advising the research subject that he/she may receive a copy of research results.

-- A statement disclosing that the Charles Center is the source of funding in the Informed Consent document.
+- A statement disclosing that the Charles Center is the source of funding in the Informed Consent form.

-- A statement indicating the research has been reviewed by the The College of William & Mary StudentIRB on (date), determined to be "Exempt," and expires on (date).
+- A statement indicating the research has been reviewed by The College of William & Mary StudentIRB on (date), is determined to be "Exempt," and will expire on (date).